-If your library, genealogy group, or other organization needs a genetic genealogy speaker, please contact me to arrange a virtual or in-person presentation.
+If your library, genealogy group, or other organization needs a genealogy speaker, please contact me to arrange a virtual or in-person presentation.

-I make DNA testing concepts and tools understandable without getting bogged down in the science behind them.
+My style is to make DNA testing concepts and tools understandable without getting bogged down in the science behind them.

 A single presentation followed by a Question & Answer session will nicely fit a 60-minute timeframe.